matijakolaric-com/django-music-publisher/docs/introduction.rst

 Project Scope
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Django-Music-Publisher can be used out-of-the-box by most small publishers, both in commercial and production music.
-Others can use it as a proof of concept or as a base for custom development.
+Others can use it as a proof-of-concept for custom development.

 Each Django-Music-Publisher instance supports a **single original publisher**.
 It is not intended to be used by administrators or sub-publishers, nor by publishing companies with multiple entities.